Feb 14 - 17, 2026

 Louisiana Libations

 While there are a plethora of drinks that scream “New Orleans”, Louisiana locals love a classic daiquiri throughout the carnival season.
-You can try one for yourself at the Trophy Room (located within The Graduate hotel on the Downtown Square), from long-time locals at Maxine’s on Block, or with an upscale twist at Atlas or Vault.
+You can try one for yourself at the Trophy Room (located within The Graduate hotel on the Downtown Square), from long-time locals at Maxine’s on Block, or with an upscale twist at Atlas, The Guisinger or Vault.
 Continue the festivities at home with a DIY Daiquiri with local syrup from Pink House Alchemy!

 French-culture lovers, New Orleans natives, and fun-loving people everywhere can enjoy Fat Tuesday festivities throughout the season when they visit - missing out on Bourbon Street doesn’t feel so bad when Mardi Gras comes to you in Fayetteville!
+And while you're in the festive mood, be sure to check out our event calendar to see everything happening around town.